Albany Federal Criminal Defense Lawyer

 Federal crimes can be intimidating because they involve some of the most powerful investigative officials in the country.
 Although most crimes committed in New York are state offenses, in some instances they’ll be charged as federal crimes.
 In some cases, both the state and the federal government will prosecute a crime.
 Additionally, crimes committed on federal property or across state lines are considered federal crimes.
 When someone is facing federal charges, they must obtain the help of an experienced criminal defense attorney.

-Contact the Albany federal crimes defense attorney at The Law Office of Eric K. Schillinger today for a free consultation at (518) 413-0889.
+Contact the Albany federal crimes defense attorney at Schillinger & Associates, PLLC. today for a free consultation at (518) 413-0889.

 Although there is a wide range of federal crimes, they vary in the type of severity.